usdoj-crt/crt-portal/README.md

 # DOJ CRT Portal

 A Civil Rights complaints portal built using the Acquia [BLT](https://github.com/acquia/blt) Drupal stack.

-# Getting Started

-This project is based on BLT, a  template and tool that enables building, testing, and deploying Drupal from Acquia.
+BLT is a template and tool for building, testing, and deploying Drupal from Acquia.

+# Acquia Cloud and git setup

 1. Request access to the Acquia Cloud Environment for your project (if needed).